 11. At the Melbourne Olympic Games, the format of Olympic ceremonies was changed when athletes walked in together for the first time in 1956.

-12. Melbourne’s Food and Wine Festival is the biggest one in the world, with over 200 different events and more than 300,000 people yearly.
-Local and international chefs partake.
-Unfortunately the March 2020 festival was postponed due to the pandemic.
+12. Melbourne’s Food and Wine Festival is the biggest one in the world, with over 200 different events over 11 days, commencing March 25th.
+More than 300,000 people attend yearly and local and international chefs partake.

 13. Melbourne was originally called Batmania, after one of the founding forefathers.